Skip to main content

 let user2 = null;

-Can the optional chaining (syntax construct) operator be used to store or write values?
+Can you use the optional chaining operator to write or store values?

 View Answer: